MoralisWeb3/unity-web3-game-kit/README.md

 - [Helpful Tools](#helpful-tools)

 # 🏗 Moralis SDK
-  The.NET Moralis SDK provides easy to use method that make integrating your application with Moralis a snap.
+  The.NET Moralis SDK provides easy to use methods that make integrating your application with Moralis a snap.
 You will find that the.NET SDK works much the same as in JavaScript.
-For use in Unity3D we have added additional quick start objects that make integrating the Moralis SDK in a Unity3D application.
+For use in Unity3D, we have added additional quick start objects for integrating the Moralis SDK in a Unity3D application.
   For the examples that follow we provide examples of how to use the Moralis.NET SDK directly and perform the same functionality using the provided Moralis Unity3D quick start tools.

 ## `Client`
   The Moralis SDK Client provides a way to easily interact with Moralis database and the Web3API.
 In .NET we use the *MoralisClient* to interact with Moralis.
-For Unity3D we have provided a signleton wrapper named *MoralisInterface* that makes it easy to initialize the MoralisClient and then access it from anywhere in your Unity3D application.
+For Unity3D we have provided a singleton wrapper named *MoralisInterface* that makes it easy to initialize the MoralisClient and then access it from anywhere in your Unity3D application.
 With either option you can initialize the Moralis Client with a single line of code

 ### SDK Client Initialization
 **Required Using Statements**